Mouth or Genitals, What Kind of Herpes Do You Actually Have?

 2. I had a cold sore last week and now my eye feels irritated.
 Did I spread it?

-Maybe, but not necessarily in the way you’re imagining.
-HSV often reactivates internally through nerve pathways, meaning it can reach the eye without a hygiene mistake.
-This isn’t about blame.
-It’s about biology.
-Wash your hands, avoid touching active sores, and focus on symptoms rather than guilt.
+Perhaps, but not in the way you think.
+HSV can reactivate internally via the nerve pathways, and therefore it can still get to your eye even without a hygiene error.
+Again, it is not about blame.
+It is about biology.
+Wash your hands, avoid touching active lesions, and focus on your symptoms, not guilt.

 3. Is this going to make me go blind?